nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

     * **Justification:** When independent tutor collects their monthly fee from the students, it might be difficult for them to keep track of how much would they receive when their lessons are charge on a per session basis.
 Hence, we wanted to create a feature such that TutorBuddy can help the tutor calculate the monthly fees instead.
     * **Highlights:** This feature makes use of the methods in FeeUtil to calculate the fees for a particular student.
 As this is a command based query, I would have to first create GetMonthlyFeeCommand class that executes the command, and a parser method for the command.
-New prefixes are defined, and I created 2 additional Month and Year class to enforce certain constraints.
-Constraint includes that the year must be between 1970 and 2037 (To avoid 2038 problem that can be understood [here](https://en.wikipedia.org/wiki/Year_2038_problem)), and month must be between 1 and 12.
+New prefixes are defined, and the
+      Month and Year class was created to enforce our project constraints.
     * **Related PR:** [PR #254](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/254), [PR #118](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/118) and
       [PR #145](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/145).
 * Refactor the person class from [AB3](https://nus-cs2103-ay2021s2.github.io/tp/) to the student class and enhance